thecyberworld/thecyberhub.org/CONTRIBUTING.md

 **How you can add more value to your contribution logs:**

+-   Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) way when writing your commit messages.
+-   The most important prefixes you should have in mind are:

+    -   `fix:` which represents bug fixes, and correlates to a [SemVer](https://semver.org/) patch.
+    -   `feat:` which represents a new feature, and correlates to a SemVer minor.
+    -   `feat!:`, or `fix!:`, `refactor!:`, etc., which represent a breaking change (indicated by the `!`) and will result in a SemVer major.

 -   Use the present tense.
 (Example: "Add feature" instead of "Added feature")
 -   Use the imperative mood.
 (Example: "Move item to...", instead of "Moves item to...")
 -   Limit the first line (also called the Subject Line) to _50 characters or fewer_.